This is How You Use Social Proof to Make More Sales

 Whenever you use celebrities to endorse a product, pick the celebrity wisely.
 This isn’t just about choosing a famous person or an influencer with a lot of followers.

-This plays a major part in the success of your campaign.
+This plays a major part in the success of your campaign and influencer marketing.
 As Silvera and Austad finds in this study, advertising is most effective when consumers believe that the endorser truly likes the product.

 Make it count using people just like them